datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

 - Name: text, name of the study
 - Principal investigator: person-reference (cf. below), the name of the principal investigator, i.e. the person responsible for the study
-- Keyword: list of text, at least one keyword is required
+- Keyword: text or list of text, at least one keyword is required
 - Purpose: (optional): text, purpose of the study, could facilitate location of the study via search engines
 - Start date (optional): text, date on which the study was started, e.g. "23.1.2019"
 - End date (optional): text, date on which the study was finished, if it was finished yet"
-- Contributor (optional): list of person-references, persons that contributed to the study
+- Contributor (optional): person-reference or list of person-references, persons that contributed to the study
 - Funding (optional): text or list of texts, name(s) of entities that funded the study, e.g "DFG"

 Person references are emails.
 The Person-element described in the chapter `Person`_ contains a set of email-addresses and information about the person that is addressed by the email-address.
 A person-reference is one of the emails in the Person-element.